AmrKhalifa/Cancer_relapse_prediction/README.md

 7- Naive bayes <br />
 8- PCA <br />
 9- Extra tree <br />
 and a voting classifier was chosen in the end.

+we use different feature selection techniques including:
+Mutual information feature selection.
+Correlation matrix.
+Variannce threshold.